helhindi/notejam/spring/README.md

 ![GitHub Actions status](https://github.com/helhindi/notejam/actions/workflows/maven.yml/badge.svg)
 ![GitHub Actions status](https://github.com/helhindi/notejam/actions/workflows/dependabot.yml/badge.svg)
 ## Introduction
-This repo is a modified clone of https://github.com/nordcloud/notejam It aims to add a provisional infrastructure to help develop against and promote to production.
+This repo is a modified clone of https://github.com/nordcloud/notejam with modifications made to the `spring` directory.
+It aims to add a provisional infrastructure to help develop against and promote to production.

 A minimal Github Actions CI job is included in `../.github/wokflows/maven.yml`.
 Worth adding that I have removed the `mvn test` job due to failing tests.